More of the music of Wolfgang Amadeus Mozart (1756-1791)

-I wrote this review in 2001 and disagree with a great deal of what I said about the sound.
-The music and performance are great but the sound has all the hallmarks of bad cutting equipment and dead-as-a-doornail RTI vinyl.
+I wrote this review in 2001, practically the stone age in my world, and would now disagree with a great deal of what I said about the sound of the record.
+The music and performances are fine, but the sound has all the hallmarks of bad cutting equipment and dead-as-a-doornail RTI vinyl.

 Hearing this performance from Thomas Nee and his orchestra is like hearing the work for the first time.
 It may be difficult to reproduce the magic in these grooves but wonderfully rewarding when you do.
 You won’t be bored!
 The sound is intimate and immediate; this is the record for those of you who appreciate more of a front row center seat.
 Count me in; that’s where I like to sit myself.